Iskar Reservoir

 The Iskar Reservoir (язовир „Искър“) is the largest reservoir in Bulgaria.
-It is situated on the Iskar River and provides 2/3 of the water for the capital Sofia, also being used for producing hydroelectricity.
+Situated on the Iskar River, it provides two-third of the water for the capital Sofia, and also produces hydroelectricity.

 The reservoir has a total volume of 673 million m3, of which 580 million are in use and the rest is reserve.
-The reservoir has a drainage basin of 1,046 km² and is 25 km long.
+The reservoir has a drainage basin of 1,046 km2 and is 25 km long.
 It is situated at 820 m above sea level, its dam being 204 m long and 76 m high.

 History

 The initial plans for the construction of a dam on the Iskar date to as early as 1900-1901, immediately after the building of the Pancharevo Hydroelectric Power Plant.
 In 1921, the idea was once again brought up, but its accomplishment failed due to the municipality's inability to indemnify the residents of the neighbouring villages of Gorni Pasarel, Shishmanovo and Kalkovo.
 Topographic photographs and a geological assessment regarding the dam were made and observations of the Iskar's water level at Pasarel were conducted in 1932-1941 in order to build what was initially called the St Peter's Reservoir (named after the monastery in Dolni Pasarel which was supposed to be near the reservoir).

-New geological research related to the reservoir's construction began in 1947 at four places between Gorni Pasarel and Pancharevo.
+New geological survey related to the reservoir's construction began in 1947 at four places between Gorni Pasarel and Pancharevo.
 The place at the Iskar's 37th kilometre was chosen as the most suitable in terms of geology, topography and economics.
 The waters of the river were further studied between 1947 and 1948.

 Work on the projects for an Iskar water power system commenced in early 1948 in the newly established Energohidroproekt.
 The design and the first draft were created by a team under the engineer Moiseev with the assistance of Soviet specialists.
 The project was approved by the expert council of the Ministry of Electrification and Melioration, and it was planned that the reservoir had a working volume of 520 million m3 and a reserve volume of 60 million m3.

-The preparative works began in 1949, the main construction was carried out in the end of 1950, the water power system being officially opened on 6 September 1954.
+Preparatory works began in 1949, the main construction was carried out in the end of 1950, the water power system being officially opened on 6 September 1954.

-When it was under construction, its name was changed to "Giant Stalin Dam" (Гиган язовир Сталин), but later its name was returned to "Iskar Reservoir".
-There is also the Beli Iskar Dam, which is another smaller dam and is located in the upper reaches of the Iskar River.
+When it was under construction, its name was changed to "Giant-Reservoir Stalin" (Гигант язовир Сталин), but later its name was returned to "Iskar Reservoir".
+There is also the Beli Iskar Reservoir, which is another smaller dam and is located in the upper reaches of the Iskar River.